daftspunk/pond/target-server-dev-environment/README.md

 In the Terminal go to the `target-server-dev-environment` directory and start Vagrant environment with `vagrant up`.
 Then SSH to the box (`vagrant ssh`) and run the commands below.

 TODO: this can be fully automated with `config.vm.provision "shell", path: pathToShellScriptToRun`.
-See `https://github.com/rlerdorf/php7dev/blob/master/scripts/php7dev.rb` for copying SSH keys from the host machine to the box (a simpler way would be to share `target-server-dev-environment` directory with Vagrant and copy the files inside the box, internally).
+SSH keys are available after the box boots in /var/target-server-dev-environment/keys/ and can be copied inside the box.

 ```
 sudo adduser --disabled-password --gecos "" deploy